-We wax lyrical about home cooking here at Cook For Your Life, but we understand that there can be many barriers that can prevent someone from cooking, from lack of lack of cooking skills, to lack of resources, to simple lack of motivation.
+We wax lyrical about home cooking around here, but we understand that there can be many barriers to prevent someone from cooking; from lack of lack of cooking skills, to lack of resources, to simple lack of motivation.
 When battling cancer, fatigue and other stresses can put cooking low on your list of priorities.
-Similarly, if you are caring for a loved one, taking the time to cook a full meal can seem indulgent.

 Eating at home has been shown to be much cheaper than buying food in a restaurant.
-Many foods that have become popular such as avocado on toast have hugely inflated prices, and are actually easy to make at home.
-Even when it seems like foods are a ‘deal’ as they are on offer, don’t be fooled!
-These foods are often low in protein and fiber, meaning you will be left unsatisfied, and unnourished.
+Many foods that have become popular, such as avocado on toast, have hugely inflated prices, and are actually easy to make at home

-This may be obvious, but many people underestimate the amount of sugar, salt and fat that goes into foods prepared in restaurants.
-Chefs are concerned with making food as tasty as possible, and this usually involves using a lot of ingredients, which aren’t healthy if eaten on a regular basis.
-Chefs are aware of the ‘bliss point’ which is the term given to the sweet spot of achieving the optimum ratio of sugar, salt and fat.
+This may be obvious, but many people underestimate the amount of sugar, salt, and fat that goes into pre-packaged foods from the grocery store and foods prepared in restaurants.
+Chefs are concerned with making food as tasty as possible, and this usually involves using a lot of ingredients that aren’t healthy if eaten on a regular basis.
+Chefs are aware of the advantage of achieving the ‘bliss point’ which is the term given to the sweet spot of achieving the optimum ratio of sugar, salt, and fat.
 Together in the right amounts, these stimulate the taste buds to the maximum, meaning you will want to keep eating more.
-Not only that, meals in restaurants tend to be huge, meaning you could be eating more calories than necessary, which may cause unwanted weight gain.

 If you are just starting in the world of cooking, we know it can be overwhelming.
-This is why we have created a brand new group of cooking tutorials on our YouTube channel.
-You can learn everything from basic cutting techniques, to how to prepare full meals.
+This is why we have our Cooking 101 video series where you can learn everything from basic cutting techniques, to how to prepare full meals.
 Get cooking!